Mississippi Psychology Doctorate Programs

 Quick Facts

-• The highest graduation rate among colleges with psychology programs is Millsaps College, with 72 percent of its students graduating.
+• The highest graduation rate among colleges with psychology programs is the University of Mississippi, with 68% of its students graduating.

 • There are six schools in Mississippi that offer a psychology program that is master’s level or higher.